sue962/axi-xai-workshop/README.md

 - `04_baselines.ipynb` runs SHAP and leave-one-client-out Shapley baselines on an IID FedAvg model, and produces the three-panel comparison figure.
 - `05_malicious_detection.ipynb` runs a synthetic label-flipping malicious-client scenario and compares per-client consolidation gap (ours) against per-client SHAP divergence (MDPI-style).
 - `06_robustness.py` runs sequential CFL and malicious-client detection across three seeds (42, 123, 7) and two flip ratios (100%, 30%), producing the mean ± std numbers reported in Sections 5–7 of the paper.
+- `07_bootstrap_ci.py` re-runs sequential CFL with per-round gap logging and computes a clustered bootstrap (5000 iterations) for the 95% CI on the transition-to-steady gap ratio.
+- `08_failure_analysis.py` diagnoses the 30% label-flip failure mode (per-client gap distribution, Figure 8) and sweeps a gap–SHAP ensemble over α ∈ {0.3, 0.5, 0.7}.
+- `09_reach_spark.py` runs the reach experiment on the Chevrolet Spark subset of the HCRL Survival Analysis Dataset and produces Figure 9.

 To execute end-to-end: